 Insurance companies will not be able to pursue tenants on the landlord's behalf for the cost of damage unless the damage was intentional or the result of an act or omission that constitutes an imprisonable offence.

 Fair wear & tear

 Fair wear and tear means the deterioration that occurs over time with the use of the property even though the property receives reasonable care and maintenance.

-The examples below help illustrate the differences between the two.
+differences between the two.

 Common examples of wear and tear